Hülya Duyar

 Hülya Duyar (born 26 June 1970) is a Turkish actress.

 Life

 Duyar immigrated to Germany in 1978, when she was very young.
 In 1989, she completed her training as a hairdresser and became a make-up artist, initially at theatres.
-Here, her talent as an actress was discovered, by which she received numerous engagements all over Germany as well as abroad.
+Here her talent as an actress was discovered, and she received numerous engagements all over Germany as well as abroad.